Author: Kyle McCarthy

 This little orientation will help the city folk in your crowd appreciate the many rounds of competition (well illustrated with instant replay on a big screen).
 There is cheap general seating on the sunny side of the arena, which is cooled by spritzers, and reserved seating in the shade -- a good place to be if you have little ones.

 The four hours of daily rodeo competition includes bull riding, a very exciting sport where riders have to stay mounted on wildly jumping bulls for at least 8 seconds in order to score.
 (Only one of the 20 contestants we saw made it through.)
 As the MC announced prior to the event, "These steers are stronger than 10 acres of mowed garlic!"

 Different cowboy competitions include calf-roping and bronc riding, steer wrestling and even a race between wild horses.
 Some clowns, barrel racing and appearances by glittery Rodeo Queens make up the rest.
 These fans love a good rodeo.

 In fact, Steamboat, a famous bucking bronco that entertained the Frontier Days crowd for many seasons, was buried under the arena at his death.
 Wyoming maintains its adulation of this fearless horse by featuring him on their license plate.

-The wild West Cowboys and Indians Life outside the Rodeo
+The Wild West Cowboys and Indians Life

 At the Indian Village, families can grab a picnic table under the trees to sample the popular Indian Tacos (ground beef and beans on Indian bread).
 Several times a day, the Native Americans who come to be cultural ambassadors run a storytime, or demonstrate hoop dancing, or other Indian arts.
 Here, the vendors in teepees showcase beautiful turquoise jewelry, beadwork, feathered items and Native American pottery.